Nikon Z6 vs Sony A7 III

 Body comparison: Nikon Z6 vs Sony A7 III

 An illustration of the physical size and weight of the Nikon Z6 and the Sony A7 III is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Z6 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 III is notably smaller (10 percent) than the Nikon Z6.
 Moreover, the A7 III is slightly lighter (4 percent) than the Z6.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.